andrewfhou/mweepigeon-landing/_posts/2025-10-19-hide-seek-dc-2.md

 This time, to reduce ambiguity, I created [a seeker question reference](https://docs.google.com/document/d/10ycGwrywXaVAG8_hR8OF6CYFayVYP6qXJsNnk6rCUnw/edit?usp=sharing) providing some clarifications on certain questions, as well as marking a handful of redundant ones (like Measuring questions with only 1 option).
 We also decided that hiders being able to take photos ahead of time is kind of lame and it's strategically interesting to use a photo question to flush hiders from a hiding spot, so we struck that rule.
 I also found [this spreadsheet](https://docs.google.com/spreadsheets/d/1jbE0vujOeOzc4oSfkqbOxmL9IiEaln2w_IOkmN60rQY/edit?gid=0#gid=0) on r/JetLagTheGame that transcribes curse card text and hider deck distribution, which was useful for seekers to have.

-This time I integrated most of the POIs for matching and measuring questions into the map itself to reduce ambiguity (they're configured as separate layers on the map embedded above), largely pulling from [Open Data DC](https://datahub-dc-dcgis.hub.arcgis.com/) and filling in Virginia manually.
+This time I integrated most of the POIs for matching and measuring questions into the map itself to reduce ambiguity (they're configured as separate layers on the map embedded above and hidden by default, you can toggle them on via sidebar), largely pulling from [Open Data DC](https://datahub-dc-dcgis.hub.arcgis.com/) and filling in Virginia manually.
 The only ones not included being parks (too many and no premade KML I could find) and things like zoos and airports where there was only one option.

 For convenience, I also stitched together screenshots into a higher res image to print off, and this time I remembered to actually add a usable distance reference.
 There's also an inset since the POIs make the center area somewhat hard to read.
 I got these printed off on 11 x 17 in paper at FedEx with the work discount :) feel free to use the MyMaps or below image if you like, and I'm happy to email you the .kra if you want as well.
 I know there's a lovely [map generator](https://taibeled.github.io/JetLagHideAndSeek/) available, but I think analog is more fun especially with a smaller game, especially since I get to break out my drafting compass.